nbakhati/NYC-Campaign-Contribution/README.md

 # How to Use

-- Run the SQL scripts in your PostgreSQL environment to create tables and views.
+- Run the SQL scripts (Donation.sql) in your PostgreSQL environment to create tables and views.
 - Open the Tableau workbook (.twbx) and connect to your local or extracted data.
 - Or, view the live dashboard directly